 “Educators Serving Together”

-The School of Education and Human Development is organized into the Department of Education with graduate and undergraduate programs and Graduate Counseling and Human Development.
-It includes the Center for Professional Development, education student services, and field experiences.
-The School of Education and Human Development offers the Bachelor of Science in Education, the Bachelor of Arts, and the Master of Arts in Education.
+The School of Education and Human Development is organized into the Department of Education which houses undergraduate programs and the Center for Professional Development.
+The School of Education and Human Development offers the Bachelor of Science in Education, the Bachelor of Arts, education student services, and field experiences.

 The School of Education and Human Development provides oversight for all educator preparation programs and is accredited through the National Council for the Accreditation of Teacher Education.
 Its mission, in collaboration with the liberal arts faculty and P-12 educational partners, is to provide a biblically based education which prepares knowledgeable, reflective, collaborative educators committed to serving others in order that all individuals may learn and develop to their fullest potential and interact with each other and their environment with respect, compassion, and fairness.